10 Tips For Hosting a Budget Friendly Holiday Party

 Idea #6: Hark those angels are singing!

-Instead of hiring a solo musician, or a band for your event.
-Think more budget friendly for your holiday party!
 Everyone loves holiday tunes!
-It’s good for the soul and certainly sets the mood for the event.
-Set the merry and bright mood with your holiday favorites, there are great online playlists of hours of holiday music.
+It's good for the soul and certainly sets the mood for the event.
+Set the merry and bright mood with your holiday favorites.
+There are great online playlists of hours of holiday music, and streaming music is very budget friendly.
 You could even do a little Christmas karaoke.
 Just search for a Christmas karaoke playlist on YouTube, and let your friends belt out their own rendition of Jingle Bell Rock!

 Idea #7: Forget the fancy-schmancy custom invitations